 - Bighorn sheep are herbivores that eat grasses, twigs, leaves, herbs, shrubs.
-They also seek minerals and salt licks.
+They also enjoy minerals and salt licks.

-- In Big Sky, the Spanish Peak herd congregates next to the road because of the salt in the winter road treatment.
+- In Big Sky, the Spanish Peak herd congregates next to the road because of the salt in treatment used to melt ice on the road.

 - The Spanish peak herd is a native herd to Montana.
 It ranges from Durnham Meadows to the Beartrap Canyon.
 It is estimated to include 140-150 bighorn sheep.

-- Bighorns typically swallow their food and then regurgitate it later and chew it up more before swallowing it!
+- Bighorns typically swallow their food, regurgitate it later, then chew it up more before swallowing it again!

 - In November, during the rut season, or mating season, bighorn rams will compete by butting heads.
 They race at 20 MPH and crack their foreheads against each other.
 The sound travels up to a mile away.